 While these benefits sound great, they’re also not unique….these are the standard perks and features of any resistance band you’ll find on the market.

 Elast-X Details & Features

-Before you invest in the Athlean-X Elast-X resistance bands, you want to find out what they have to offer and whether they’d be a good fit in your workout routine.
+Before you invest in the Athlean-X Elast-X resistance bands to support your AX-1 program, you want to find out what they have to offer and whether they’d be a good fit in your workout routine.

 The bands are slightly different from those you’ve seen in your travels—they’re a continuous loop instead of a single piece of rubber with handles on each end.

 So here’s what you need to know about them.

 X-Treme Band (45-90lbs of Resistance)

 Of the three bands from Athlean-X, the most extreme band is, well, called the “X-Treme band.”
 What makes this thick red band “extreme” is that it supports up to 90 pounds of resistance.